eqfy/MapDSL/docs/UserDocumentation.md

 #### CREATE Polygon Usage Examples:

-Note: Code is unnecessarily verbose so that you can understand the documentation better
+Note: Code is unnecessarily verbose so that you can understand the documentation better.

 This code: